 Related Topics and Links of Interest

-©2020 Beutel, Goodman & Company Ltd. Do not copy, distribute, sell or modify this document without the prior written consent of Beutel, Goodman & Company Ltd. All opinions and estimates expressed in this document are as at the date indicated and are subject to change without notice.
+©2023 Beutel, Goodman & Company Ltd. Do not sell or modify this document without the prior written consent of Beutel, Goodman & Company Ltd. This commentary represents the views of Beutel, Goodman & Company Ltd. as at the date indicated.

 This document is not intended, and should not be relied upon, to provide legal, financial, accounting, tax, investment or other advice.

-Certain portions of this commentary may contain forward-looking statements.
+Certain portions of this report may contain forward-looking statements.
 Forward-looking statements include statements that are predictive in nature, that depend upon or refer to future events or conditions, or that include words such as “expects”, “anticipates”, “intends”, “plans”, “believes”, “estimates” and other similar forward-looking expressions.
-In addition, any statement that may be made concerning future performance, strategies or prospects, and possible future portfolio action, is also forward-looking statement.
+In addition, any statement that may be made concerning future performance, strategies or prospects, and possible future action, is also forward-looking statement.
 Forward-looking statements are based on current expectations and forecasts about future events and are inherently subject to, among other things, risks, uncertainties and assumptions which could cause actual events, results, performance or prospects to be incorrect or to differ materially from those expressed in, or implied by, these forward-looking statements.

 These risks, uncertainties and assumptions include, but are not limited to, general economic, political and market factors, domestic and international, interest and foreign exchange rates, equity and capital markets, business competition, technological change, changes in government regulations, unexpected judicial or regulatory proceedings, and catastrophic events.
 This list of important factors is not exhaustive.
-Please consider these and other factors carefully before making any investment decisions and avoid placing undue reliance on forward-looking statements.
-Beutel Goodman has no specific intention of updating any forward-looking statements whether as a result of new information, future events or otherwise.
+Please consider these and other factors carefully before making any investment decisions and avoid placing undue reliance on forward-looking statements Beutel Goodman has no specific intention of updating any forward-looking statements whether as a result of new information, future events or otherwise.